suffolklibraries/sljekyll/_events/bury-2019-01-30-julia-blake.md

 breadcrumb: y
 ---

 Join us for a fascinating talk from author Julia Blake about how she researches and writes her novels.
-Julia will also be signing books after her talk.
+Julia will also be bringing along a limited number of signed books you can buy on the day and will sign your copy if you already have one.

 Contact the library to book your place.